AshNiz24/Clima/README.md

 # Clima
-☁A weather 🌡 app 📱 done using open weather map API to display weather conditions of any place in the world🌏
+☁A weather 🌡 app 📱 built using Flutter and integrated with Open Weather map API to display weather conditions of any place in the world🌏

 ## Demo
 <img src="demo/test 1 gif.gif" width="300px" height="auto">